 Tomatoes are heavy feeders, and when they are planted in containers they require feeding about every two weeks.
 Make sure to feed your plants with the primary nutrients they require—nitrogen, phosphorus, and potassium—all essential for growing almost anything in containers.
 Some potting soils already have fertilizers included in them so read the soil bag to determine if these essential nutrients are already included in the mix.
 If the potting soil does not include fertilizer, feed the plants with an all-purpose slow-release fertilizer or a tomato-specific fertilizer.Continue to 5 of 5 below.

 05 of 05

 Let the Sun Shine

-While tomatoes love sun, it can kill delicate seedlings if they aren't slowly acclimated.
-Make sure to harden off your tomato seedlings as too much early exposure to wind and sun can weaken or kill your small plants.
+While tomatoes thrive in full sun, too much sun can kill young plants if they are not hardened off or acclimated slowly to outdoor growing conditions.
+Too much early exposure to wind and sun can weaken or destroy young plants.

 Tomato plants like warm temperatures.
 If temperatures drop below 50 degrees, bring the plants inside or protect them from the cold.
 If temperatures are sustained at more than 90 degrees, the plant stops producing flowers and fruit might not mature.